-Thanks to Dental Veneers Say Goodbye to the Smile You?ve Never Liked
+Say Goodbye to the Smile You’ve Never Liked with Dental Veneers!

 Porcelain Veneers: Elegant Strength

 Veneers are wafer-thin porcelain shells that are bonded to the front of your teeth.
-In order to place them, the dentist prepares the tooth by shaving off about half a millimeter of tooth enamel from each tooth.
+In order to place them, the dentist prepares your tooth by shaving off about half a millimeter of tooth enamel from each tooth.
 This makes room for the veneer and prevents the tooth from becoming too thick.

 Porcelain Veneers: Long-Lasting Beauty

 What about Snap-on or No Prep Veneers?

 Everyone wants “Snap-on” or “No Prep” veneers to work.
 No drilling.
 No bonding.
 Just make new teeth and snap them in place for a gorgeous new smile!
-It sounds too good to be true and it is.
-If Snap-on veneers were as great as they are supposed to be, I could sell them all day long.
-Unfortunately, they are cheap for a reason.
+It sounds too good to be true… and it is.

-First, those snap-on veneers make your teeth and lips bulky.
+First, snap-on veneers are bulky.
 We mentioned earlier that when we prepare a tooth for a veneer, we shave off a tiny amount of tooth enamel to prevent the tooth from getting too thick.
 To understand what we mean by too thick, imagine somebody with a fat lip.
 Snap-on veneers create thick teeth.

 The mouth is a fine-tuned part of the human body.
 The tongue, lips and jaws are sensitive to tiny differences in movements.
 When the teeth are suddenly half a millimeter or more thicker, it changes how the face looks and it also affects a person’s ability to talk, chew and smile normally.

 BEWARE!
 If you are opening beer bottles with your teeth or trying anything else that would be equally dangerous to your natural teeth, don’t expect me to take the blame.